I'm not obsessed with words. I'm infatuated with them.

 Hey there.
-I'm Allison, and I'd like to write for you.
+I'm Allison, and I'd like write for you.

 Based in the San Francisco Bay Area

-I finished General Assembly's 10-week Digital Marketing program in July 2018 with a greater understanding of marketing trends and the power of language—specifically the clear, concise, and useful messaging in good UI/UX and content writing that leads users towards a solution or goal.
+I finished General Assembly's 10-week Digital Marketing program in July 2018 with a greater understanding of marketing trends and the power of language—specifically the clear, concise, and data-driven messaging that leads users towards a solution.

 3/ Natural born editor

 I hold myself and my work to high standards.
 Maybe it's a hint of perfectionism, but I tend to see things as they could be, and strive to match that.
-Whether it's finding a more precise word or just the right accessory for a look, I refine until I'm satisfied.
+Whether it's finding a more precise word or adding just the right amount of vanilla to a cookie recipe, I refine until I'm satisfied.

 My inner editor is in a love/hate relationship with A/B tests and analytics that tell me almost exactly what is and isn't working.
 Is it the CTA button color?
 Should I call it vegan or plant-based?
 What happens if I change the banner image?
 The possibilities are frustratingly and excitingly endless.